mongodb-labs/mongo-hhvm-driver-unsupported/README.md

 $ cd /path/to/extension
 $ $HPHP_HOME/hphp/tools/hphpize/hphpize
 $ cmake .
-$ make
+$ ./build.sh
 ~~~

 This will produce a `mongo.so` file, the dynamically-loadable extension.
-Alternatively, run build.sh from inside the extension folder.
+For now, please use the build script to make the files from inside the extension folder.

 To enable and test the extension, run ./test.sh.